Skip to content

 Integrate Into CI/CD Pipelines

 Test automation seamlessly integrates into DevOps pipelines.
-Tests can execute on every code commit and build.
-Automated gates catch defects before downstream deployment.
+Tests can execute on every code commit and build, and automated gates catch defects before downstream deployment.

 Provide Automatic Test Reports and Metrics